What causes Temporomandibular Joint Disorder?

 Our Approach

-As part of the physiotherapy assessment, we will ask you a variety of questions to determine what aspects we need to address.
-We will then perform a physical assessment which typically involves looking at the movement of your jaw, neck and shoulder and feeling the muscles and joints both inside and outside your mouth.
-Once we have gathered all the information we need, we will let you know our findings, diagnosis and possible treatment options which typically involve a combination of exercise, manual treatments and education.
+During your physiotherapy assessment, we’ll ask targeted questions to understand what’s contributing to your pain.
+We then assess the movement of your jaw, neck and shoulders, and gently examine the muscles and joints inside and outside your mouth.
+Once we’ve gathered all the information, we’ll explain our findings, provide a diagnosis, and outline treatment options — typically a combination of exercises, hands‑on therapy and education.

 Expertise in TMJ (Jaw Pain) Management